genalt/blkinfo/README.md

 blkinfo is a python package to list information about all available or the specified block devices.

-It bases on `lsblk` command line tool, provided by `util-linux`, in addition it collects information about block devices, using `/sys/block`, `/sys/devices`, `/proc` directories.
+It bases on `lsblk` command line tool, provided by `util-linux`, in addition, it collects information about block devices, using `/sys/block`, `/sys/devices`, `/proc` directories.

 The main goal is to provide Python's binding to `lsblk`.
-Old verstions of `lsblk`, provided by `util-linux-2.23.2` on Red Hat Interprise Linux 7 and Centos 7 (and earlier versions) do not contain option to output to JSON format.
+Old versions of `lsblk`, provided by `util-linux-2.23.2` on Red Hat Enterprise Linux 7 and Centos 7 (and earlier versions) do not contain an option to output to JSON format.

 Additional features to `lsblk`: